element-hq/synapse-room-access-rules/README.md

 ### `restricted` preset

-Default preset for non-direct rooms.
+Default preset for non-direct rooms (i.e. rooms not created with `"is_direct": true`).

-Forbids any invite and membership update for users that belong to a server that is in the blacklist provided by the server's configuration (`domains_forbidden_when_restricted`).
-If the invite is a 3PID invite, queries a custom `/info` endpoint of the configured identity server to check if that email address would belong to a blacklisted server.
+Forbids any invite and membership update for users that belong to a server that is in the blacklist provided by the module's configuration (`domains_forbidden_when_restricted`).
+If the invite is a 3PID invite, queries a custom `/_matrix/identity/api/v1/info` endpoint of the configured identity server to check if the invited email address belongs to a blacklisted server.

 ### `unrestricted` preset